AlbertVilaCalvo/AlbertVilaCalvo/README.md

 ### React

-- (2021) [Would you rather?](https://github.com/AlbertVilaCalvo/React-Redux-Udacity-WouldYouRather) - A React app that uses Redux for state management, React Router and hooks.
+- (2021) [Would you rather?](https://github.com/AlbertVilaCalvo/React-Redux-Udacity-WouldYouRather) - A React app that uses Redux and Redux Thunk for state management, React Router and hooks.
 Hosted on Netlify.

-- (2018) [Neighborhood Map](https://github.com/AlbertVilaCalvo/React-Udacity-Neighborhood-Map) - A React app that displays locations using Google Maps.
+- (2018) [Neighborhood Map](https://github.com/AlbertVilaCalvo/React-Udacity-Neighborhood-Map) - A simple React app that displays locations using Google Maps.

 - (2018) [My Reads](https://github.com/AlbertVilaCalvo/React-Udacity-MyReads) - A simple React app that allows you to manage books.
 Uses a REST API.